joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-08-01-JS-robot-road-trip.md

 At the upper end, car $B$ spawns exactly where $A$ despawns and at the lower end, it is positioned so that $A$ can overtake it at the last minute.

-Because we're told that each car has at most one interaction, the probability that any given car of speed $v_A$ overtakes any given car of speed $v_B$ is proportional to the sub-volume coordinate space.
-Since $\Delta t_B$ and $\Delta v_B$ are both simple expressions in terms of velocity and $N$, they form a rectangle and the relative probability is just
+Because we're told that each car has at most one interaction, the probability that any given car of speed $v_A$ overtakes any given car of speed $v_B$ is proportional to the sub-volume of the $x_B, t_B$ coordinate space that leads to collision.
+Since $\Delta t_B$ and $\Delta v_B$ are both simple expressions in terms of the velocities and $N$, they form a rectangle and the relative probability is

 $$ P(v_A\text{ overtakes }v_B) \propto \Delta t_B\Delta x_B = N^2\left(1/v_A - 1/v_B\right). $$